-Tenor Mark Johnson is a life-long musician and actor with 30-plus years experience on stage and in the studio in theater, music theater, opera and television.
+Tenor Mark Johnson is a life-long musician and actor with 30-plus years experience on stage and in the teaching studio, with performances in theater, orchestra concerts, music theater, opera and television.

 Other recent performances include:

-- Commercials for Orange Leaf and Allegiance Credit Union, Jackie Cooper Ford and the Comanchee Red River Casino
+- Commercials for Orange Leaf, Allegiance Credit Union, Joe Cooper Ford, the Comanchee Red River Casino and more

 - Soloist – The National Cathedral, Washington, DC